pingcap/docs-cn/tikv-configuration-file.md

 + Unit: KB|MB|GB

 ### `raft-max-inflight-msgs`

+> **Note:**
+>
+> This configuration item cannot be queried via SQL statements but can be configured in the configuration file.

 + The number of Raft logs to be confirmed.
 If this number is exceeded, the Raft state machine slows down log sending.
 + Default value: `256`